swbengs/SWGResourceDatabase/README.md

 * Create a new up to date database as often as you want.
 Every day, every week, every month, doesn't matter

 ## Linux/ZonamaDev install
-1. Run the setup script and it will copy all neccesary files to the desktop/SWGResourceDatabase folder and then run the makefile
+1. Run the setup script(usually need to allow permission to run it.
+Right click and select properties, go to permissions and check the box for running) and it will copy all neccesary files to the desktop/SWGResourceDatabase folder and then run the makefile
+2. ./setup is the command to run it after allowing it to be run.
+Run in the same folder setup is located in.
+Top directory after cloning
-2. Use the supplied sample shell scripts to assist with copying the dump file, loading, and creating your databases.
+3. Use the supplied sample shell scripts to assist with copying the dump file, loading, and creating your databases.
+4. Again these scripts need to be right clicked->properties->permissions->check allow to run as program in order to work

 ## Settings files
 settings.lua controls diffrent display controls for queries